ggmessier/ggmessier.github.io/index.md

 ## Research

 My research involves using data science to improve the services provided to people experiencing homelessness, mental health disorders and addiction.
-This ranges from developing algorithms to help spot folks who need help to creating data visualization tools for staff working directly with vulnerable groups.
+This ranges from developing algorithms to help spot folks who need help to creating data tools for staff working in agencies and clinics offering help.

 We work in cross-disciplinary teams that include researchers and clinicians from psychiatry, medicine and social work.
-We are also proud to collaborate with some of the amazing community agencies that provide support to this very vulnerable group.
+We are also proud to collaborate with some of the amazing community agencies that provide support to this very important group.
 These agencies include [The Calgary Drop-In Centre](https://calgarydropin.ca/), the [Calgary Homeless Foundation](https://www.calgaryhomeless.com/) and [Trellis Youth & Family Services](https://www.growwithtrellis.ca/).

 Data science and machine learning can be used in a variety of ways and it is important to emphasize that we are not developing algorithms that automate support and/or treatment decisions.
-Instead, our goal is to develop tools that provide information to support the human staff doing front line work with vulnerable individuals.
+Instead, our goal is to develop tools that provide information to support the human staff doing front line work with individuals who need help.

 The following presentations provide a good overview of my research program:
 - [How to Link Agency Client Records and Protect Privacy](https://youtu.be/1duj6xzLyoU)